lsund/beginning-clojure/beginning-clojure/src/slides.md

 ---
 title:      From Haskell to Clojure
-subtitle:   a discussion about types
+subtitle:   a discussion about programming
 author:     Ludvig Sundström
 date:       November 2017, Bonn
 colorlinks: true